 Our primary business objective is to increase reserves, production and cash flows at an attractive return on invested capital.
-Our business strategy is currently focused on exploiting long-life, unconventional oil, condensate, NGL and natural gas reserves from the Eagle Ford Shale and the TMS, as well as a diversification into the midstream elements of the market that adds value to our operations.
+Our business strategy is currently focused on developing unconventional oil, condensate, NGL and natural gas reserves from the Eagle Ford Shale.
 Key elements of our business strategy include:

-Our 2016 capital budget is estimated to be approximately $200 to $250 million, which is focused predominately on the development of our Eagle Ford Shale acreage.
-As of December 31, 2015, we were producing from 621 wells and have identified over 2,900 net locations for potential future drilling in our Eagle Ford Shale area that will be our primary targets in the near term.
-In 2016, we plan to invest between $180 and $220 million on development drilling and completion in the Eagle Ford Shale to spud 52 net wells and complete approximately 55 net wells.
-This represents approximately 100% of our 2016 drilling and completion budget and 89% of our total 2016 capital budget.
+Our 2018 capital budget is estimated to be approximately $420 to $470 million, which is focused predominately on the development of our Eagle Ford Shale acreage.
+As of December 31, 2017, we were producing from 2,165 gross wells and had identified over 3,700 net locations for potential future drilling in our Eagle Ford Shale acreage.
+In 2018, we plan to invest between $407 and $437 million on development drilling and completion in the Eagle Ford Shale to complete 87 net wells.

 We are focused on continuous improvement of our operating measures and have significant experience in successfully converting early-stage resource opportunities into cost-efficient development projects.
 We believe the magnitude and concentration of our acreage within our core project areas provide us with the opportunity to capture economies of scale, including the ability to drill multiple wells from a single drilling pad, utilizing centralized production and fluid handling facilities and reducing the time and cost of rig mobilization.